AutoResearch/autora/docs/contribute/modules/theorist.md

 When working with `sklearn`'s `BaseEstimator`, it's crucial to ensure that any arguments passed to the `__init__` function of a derived class are assigned as instance attributes.
 This is a requirement in sklearn to maintain consistency and functionality across its estimators.

-For instance, the following code will raise an error because `input_argument` is not assigned as a class attribute:
+For instance, the following code will raise an error because `input_argument` does exist as an input to the `init`-method but not as a class member:

 ```python
 from sklearn.base import BaseEstimator